chrisnoonan98675/site/xl-release/how-to/change-a-task-type.markdown

     XL Release will copy the values of properties that are shared between the task's previous type and the type that you selected.

+Note that:

-**Note:** You cannot change the type of an active, completed, failed, or skipped task.
+* You cannot change the type of an active, completed, failed, or skipped task.
+* You can change a task to a parallel group, but you cannot change a parallel group to a different type of task.